awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 ## Managing access keys \(console\)<a name="Using_CreateAccessKey"></a>

-You can use the AWS Management Console to manage an IAM user's access keys\.
+You can use the AWS Management Console to manage the access keys of an IAM user\.

 **To create, modify, or delete your own IAM user access keys \(console\)**